asavinov/bistro/server/README.md

 ## Creating a server

 A *server* is responsible for *executing* operations on the data state managed by the Bistro Engine.
-In particular, it is resonsible for making all operations safe including thread-safity.
+In particular, it is resonsible for making all operations safe including thread-safety.
 Thus it is necessary first to create a schema which will be managed by the server.
 For example, we could create one table which has one column:

 ```java
 Schema schema = new Schema("My Schema");